How would you like a continual stash of fresh herbs on standby in your kitchen? Well, you won’t believe how easy it is to grow your own at home.

 DIY Mason Jar Herb Garden Video

 What is great about this project is that it takes up very little space and will add a designer touch to your kitchen with very little expense.
-Click Play above to watch the video now ^
+Click Play above ^

 Best Herbs For Indoor Gardening

 Whether you’re going to use soil or water to grow them, herbs are a beautiful addition to your kitchen.
 They’ll look lovely, smell amazing and you can save money by growing them yourself instead of buying them.
-Plus there is nothing as good as the taste of fresh herbs – store-bought dried ones just do not compare!
+There is nothing as good as the taste of fresh herbs – store-bought dried ones just don’t compare!

 Planting Herbs Indoors